 One of the youngest impact basins, Smyth’s Sea has an average depth of about 3 miles (5 km) below the surrounding surface and some unusually dark lava surfaces.
 The second mare named after a person, it references British astronomer William Henry Smyth (1788-1865).

-The first human landing site was on the smooth flat plains of the Sea of Tranquility.
-Despite how flat the area looks from Earth and from lunar orbit, astronauts Armstrong and Aldrin had to maneuver their lander in the last minutes of their descent in order to avoid a field of giant boulders.
+The first human landing site was on the smooth, flat plains of Mare Tranquillitatis (Sea of Tranquility).
+The region was selected because it is relatively smooth and flat ― but even so, astronauts Armstrong and Aldrin had to maneuver their lander during the last minutes of their descent in order to avoid a field of giant boulders.

 This was the first and only mission to land in the rugged lunar highlands.
 In April 1972, astronauts Young and Duke collected rock samples more than 4 billion years old.
 These showed that the ancient lunar crust formed from rock that crystallized and floated to the top of a global lunar magma ocean.